 February 2018 Goals – Use Everything

 Every month I review how I did during my last month and plan out my focus for the next month.
 Since I do these goal posts monthly, you might want to read them all by checking out the goals category.
-For February, I focused on “Using Everything” – an intentional focus to think about what I have and remove possessions, services, digital files, food and websites I visit and determine which ones I use and which ones I should stop using.
+For January, I focused on writing way too much and gave myself a B- for my efforts.
+Here’s what I’m focusing on for February.

 February 2018 Goals